KentStateWeb/rwd/_groups/group12.md

 **What are your top goals as a business this year?**

+* Develop and market some brand new brews, especially for the fall and winter
+* Promote attendance at our "Hoppy Hours" and other tasting events
+* Offer additional food items, including flatbreads and appetizers
+* Promote our growler service, allowing more people to enjoy our brews at home

 **What would you like the website to be able to do for your users?**

+* First, they need to be able to find our location and hours easily, since visitors are what sustains us as a business
+* Allow people to see our different craft brews (maybe sorted by type), which change out seasonally.
+This is what keeps people coming back.
+Each month we have a featured brew.
+* Secondarily, promote that we offer flatbreads and appetizers, which makes us a great first stop on a night out.
+* Talk about our history and importance as a small business in the community
+* List upcoming events and tastings - which tends to get people to visit for the first time.
+* Allow people to connect with us on social media

 **Who are some of your top competitors?**